dietrichm/admirer/README.md

 Last.fm and Spotify have an initial implementation.

-When the functionality is adequately feature complete, I want to add support for [ListenBrainz](https://listenbrainz.org/) and CSV/JSON files as well.
+In the future, I would like to add support for [ListenBrainz](https://listenbrainz.org/) and CSV/JSON files as well.

 ### Authentication